hashicorp/nomad/website/source/docs/vault-integration/index.html.md

 Vault's [Token Authentication Backend][auth] supports a concept called "roles".
 Roles allow policies to be grouped together and token creation to be delegated to a trusted service such as Nomad.
-By creating a role, the set of policies that tasks managed by Nomad can acess may be limited compared to giving Nomad a root token.
+By creating a role, the set of policies that tasks managed by Nomad can access may be limited compared to giving Nomad a root token.

 When given a non-root token, Nomad queries the token to determine the role it